0xpili/0xpili-blog/posts/in-defense-of-attention.md

 ### Digital boundaries

 - **Delete all social media from your phone**
 Social media apps are like smoking for your brain.
 They are *optimized for retention*.
-This means what I am sure you already know, you can't quit them.
+That means what I am sure you already know, you can't quit them.
 And even if you try, the anxiety is so high.
 - **Disable all notifications**
 Imagine working with someone who interrupts you by tapping your shoulder to ask something every few minutes.
 These are push notifications, and I found them as one of the major factors of *distractions* in my daily life.
 I recommend removing ALL push notifications from your phone, even from your family.
 If they need something urgent, they will call you, and you also will develop an *habit* of checking their messages from time to time.
 - **Cleanup your email inbox**